Frequently Asked Questions

 Q: Your package is listed at 8 hours with one photographer.
 What if I need more or less than that?
 Does the price change?

 A: Indeed it does.
-Simply add $600 for a second shooter, and then add or subtract $250 per hour of coverage you think you will need.
+Simply add or subtract $250 per hour of coverage you think you will need.
 It is best to consult with us first to see what we think we can do in that amount of time given the parameters of your schedule.

 Q: Do you charge extra for travel?

 A: Our published rates include travel within 2 hours of Traverse City.
 If your wedding is in an exotic location such as Iowa or South Dakota and is not already listed, custom travel fees will be discussed.

 Q: How much time do you need for family formals and creative bride and groom portraits?